mbed-ce-libraries-examples/LibraryTemplate/README.md

 Some text about this library...

 ### Status:
-This libarary was tested with Nucleo-F446RE, VS-Code under Win11, GCC 12.3 and MbedCE library
+This library was tested with Nucleo-F446RE, VS-Code under Win11, GCC 12.3 and MbedCE library

-## Important notes:`
+## Important notes:
 * Any library should not contain `ThisThread::sleep_for()` because then is not possible to use the lib in the baremetal profile.
 So rather use `thread_sleep_for()`